Zach Johnson betting profile: Sony Open in Hawaii - PGA TOUR

 Johnson's advanced stats and rankings

-- Johnson posted an average of -0.424 Strokes Gained: Off-the-Tee in his past five tournaments.
+- Johnson posted a Strokes Gained: Off-the-Tee average of -0.424 in his past five tournaments.

-- In terms of Strokes Gained: Approach the Green, Johnson delivered a 0.470 mark in his past five tournaments.
+- In terms of Strokes Gained: Approach the Green, Johnson recorded a 0.470 mark in his past five starts.

 All stats in this article are accurate for Johnson as of the start of the Sony Open in Hawaii.